-Select and hold on a tile to open the application banner and use the expand the tiles vertically.
+Select and hold on a tile to open the application banner and use the expand icon ( ) to expand the tiles vertically.

-Figure 16: One half screen tile and two quarter screen tiles
+Figure 25: One half screen tile and two quarter screen tiles

-Figure 17: Two half screen tiles showing vector and waveform displays.
+Figure 26: Two half screen tiles showing vector and waveform displays.

-Full-screen tile
+Full screen tile

-This figure shows a full screen display.
+Figure 27 shows a full screen display.
 One tile has expanded to use the entire PRISM monitor.
-(See Figure 18.)

-Double tap on the application to change it between full-screen and quarter- or half-screen mode.
-Alternately, select and hold one tile to open the application banner and select the control of the full screen.
+Double tap or click on the application to change it between full-screen and quarter- or half-screen mode.
+Alternately, select and hold one tile to open the application banner and use the maximize icon ( ) to expand the tile to the full screen.

-Figure 18: Full screen tile
+Figure 27: Full screen tile